 |This beauty is carefully considering her options when considering shampoo ingredients.|

 Shopping for shampoo can seem like an easy task with all the available choices at your disposal.
-Therefore, how do you decide which formulas are actually the best for your hair?
+Therefore, how do you decide which formulas have the best and worst shampoo ingredients for your hair?

-First of all, you have to be careful on how you read a product label.
+First of all to sort out the best and worst shampoo ingredients, you have to be careful on how you read a product label.
 Certain words could appear larger because companies want to appeal to you, but it is not always totally accurate.
 For example, “natural” and “organic” doesn’t always mean the shampoo has the pure formula that you may be lead to believe.
 Instead, manufacturers are allowed to use it even with just a small percentage of natural or organic ingredients in the formula.
 To understand how to distinguish between “natural” and “organic” on a label, you might want to read my earlier post for clarity.
 The important thing to remember is to read the smaller print with the ingredients because those words are the ones you can trust.

 Look for a plant or natural surfactant (byproduct of an animal) over a chemical surfactant that is common in sulfates that can strip hair of natural oils due to its foaming agents.
 Some excellent plant surfactants to keep in mind are avocado, kukui nut, grapeseed oil, macadamia nut oil, meadow foam seed oil, wheat germ oil, sunflower oil, borage oil and cocoglucoside (from coconut and fruit sugars).